 On day four we were planning to stop for lunch on top of Mt Cooke but the wind gusts were so strong, it was almost blowing us over.

-Our way down from Mt Cooke we were being lead by members of the group, everyone had the opportunity to lead.
+Our way down from Mt Cooke we were being led by members of the group, everyone had the opportunity to lead.
 I told them that if I noticed us going off track, I would not say anything.
 The group believed that we were on the track.
-It wasnt until a member stopped me and asked me if we were.
-I stopped the group and checked the GPS, I then announced to them we were off track.
-As a group we made decisions to get ourselves back on track.
-We chose to not turn back but to use the gps to head in a southerly direction where we would run into the track under large powerlines which we could also use a landmark.
+It wasn’t until a member stopped me and asked me if we were.
+I stopped the group and checked the GPS, I then announced to them we was off track.
+As a group, we made decisions to get ourselves back on track.
+We chose to not turn back but to use the GPS to head in a southerly direction where we would run into the track under large powerlines which we could also use a landmark.